 If you wish to request data that is non-identifiable (that is, it does not include information that identifies the identity of a person), and non-sensitive please check first whether the information you are requesting is already publicly available.
 Check out our summary of already published data sources.

-If you are requesting data for the purpose of research please pay particular attention to our Data access and research policy and our research framework, noting that you may be required to have ethics approval.
+If you are requesting data for the purpose of research please pay particular attention to our External research data requests policy and our research framework, noting that you may be required to have ethics approval.

 You will be advised if this is the case.
 The REC meets every two months from February to December each year:

 If you are making a request that may meet the above criteria for assessment by the REC, we would advise you to submit completed documentation at least a month before the relevant meeting.
 For example, if you would like the REC to consider your request at its February meeting, the REC secretariat must receive it by the start of January.
-For more information on the REC, please see the Data access and research policy.
+For more information on the REC, please see the External research data requests policy.
 For more information on our research priorities and principles, please see the research framework.
+For more information on making a research related request meeting the above criteria, please email email@example.com.

 Each data request is unique and requires time and expertise to compile.
 Our resources are limited and we may be unable to carry out your data access request even if it meets our legislative requirements as we balance your request against the operational needs of the organisation.